Skip to content

 Next steps

-Now the PostgreSQL database has been configured, you can connect the CDC agent to your database.
+Now the PostgreSQL database has been configured, you can connect the Streaming agent to your database.
 For more information, read Data Loader Pipeline UI.